Tengchong volcanic field: General overview and history

-The volcanic field is located geographically in China but geologically more closely related to Southeast Asia's volcano zones.
-The TVF is a product of one of the most important events that transpired in the Cenozoic Era, the Indo-Asian continent-continent collision which occurred ca. 59 Ma.
-The result of the collision was the uplift of the Tibetan Plateau along with Asian continent acidification (the release of CO_{2} due to volcanic activity), global climate change, tectonism and volcanic activity associated with the TVF.
-Prior to continent collision during the Paleozoic, the Tengchong block was located along the Indian margin of the Gondwana.
-High resolution tomographic data revealed evidence for an eastward under thrusting of the Indian continental lithosphere into the asthenospheric mantle underneath the TVF.
-This indicates that prior to continent collision, the Tengchong block along with the West Burma block overlaid the subducted Neo-Tethyan oceanic lithosphere.
-There are a total of 68 volcanoes all of which are pyroclastic cones and around 25 of these still bear recognizable craters and cones.
-In addition to the volcanoes, there are 58 hot springs in the TVF all derived from the Quaternary Era.
+The volcanic field is located geographically in China but geologically is more closely related to Southeast Asia's volcano zones.
+The TVF is a product of one of the most important events that transpired in the Cenozoic Era, the Indo-Asian continent-continent collision, which occurred c.
+59 Ma.
+The result of the collision was the uplift of the Tibetan Plateau along with Asian continent acidification (the release of due to volcanic activity), global climate change, tectonism, and volcanic activity associated with the TVF.
+Prior to this continent collision during the Paleozoic, the Tengchong block was located along the Indian margin of the supercontinent Gondwana.
+High-resolution tomographic data revealed evidence for an eastward underthrusting of the Indian continental lithosphere into the asthenospheric mantle underneath the TVF.
+This indicates that, prior to the continent collision, the Tengchong block along with the West Burma block overlaid the subducted Neo-Tethyan oceanic lithosphere.

+There are a total of 68 volcanoes, all of which are pyroclastic cones, and around 25 of these still bear recognizable craters and cones.
+In addition to the volcanoes, there are 58 hot springs in the TVF, all derived from the Quaternary Era.
 The volcanoes in the TVF are typically concentrated in clusters along a string-like north-south pattern.
 Of the 68 volcanoes, there are three that are still considered active today based on their measured geothermal activity.
-These volcanoes are Maanshan (Saddle Peak), Heikonshan (Black Emptied Peak), and Dayinshan; Dayingshan being oldest of the three volcanoes and last erupted in CE1609 documented by Chinese geographer Xu Xiake (1587-1641).
-The crust averages 40 km thick in the TVF whereas to the North-South the crust is measured to be on average 55 to 60 km thick.
+These volcanoes are Maanshan (Saddle Peak), Heikonshan (Black Emptied Peak), and Dayinshan; Dayingshan is the oldest of the three and last erupted in 1609 CE, documented by Chinese geographer Xu Xiake (1587–1641).
+The crust averages 40 km thick in the TVF, whereas to the north and south, the crust is measured to be on average 55 to 60 km thick.
 The lithosphere-asthenosphere boundary is roughly 80 km deep in the TVF and 100 to 120 km deep in the surrounding regions.